kabandr/boilerplates/vagrant/README.md

 ssh vagrant@192.168.121.237
 ```

-If you used a default vagrant box, here the VM login credentials:
+If you used a default vagrant box, here are the VMs login credentials:

 - user: `vagrant`
 - password: `vagrant`